What's the past got to do with it?

 About Fran Jeffes

 Are you experiencing a feeling you no longer want, or is there a situation you would like to see changed?
-Are you looking for help with stress, anxious thoughts, relationship issues, or depressed feelings?
-I offer an approach where we can explore any worries and challenges together.
-Our work will look at the problems you are facing and how to overcome them.
+Do you need help dealing with anxious thoughts, relationship issues, or depressed feelings?

 Located in Hove.